NyteshadeXT/PF2e-Vault/2) Compendium/equipment/items/orders-covenant.md

 - **Frequency**: once per day

 **Effect** The hammer glows with a bright blue light.
 For 1 minute, you can negate the power of Chaos Shards.
-If you use Order's Covenant to destroy Chaos Shards they are unable to spread their corrumpting inflence to other creatures or people around them as the shatter.
+If you use Order's Covenant to destroy Chaos Shards they are unable to spread their corrupting influence to other creatures or people around them as the shatter.
 ```

 **Gifts:** The relic grants the following gifts.